Kodachrome (song)

 "Kodachrome" is a song by the American singer-songwriter Paul Simon.
 It was the lead single from his third studio album, There Goes Rhymin' Simon (1973), released on Columbia Records.
-The song is named after Kodak's now-discontinued reversal film brand Kodachrome.
+The song is named after Kodak's now-discontinued reversal film brand, Kodachrome.

 Description

-After a review in Billboards May 12 issue praising its "cheerfully antisocial lyrics," the song debuted at No. 82 in the Hot 100 on the week-ending May 19, 1973.
-The lyrics to this song on There Goes Rhymin' Simon differed in wording from those on The Concert in Central Park (1982) and Paul Simon's Concert in the Park, August 15, 1991 albums.
-The lyrics on the original album version said, "everything looks worse in black and white," but on the live albums he sang, "everything looks better in black and white."
+After a review in Billboards May 12 issue praising its "cheerfully antisocial lyrics", the song debuted at No. 82 in the Hot 100 on the week-ending May 19, 1973.
+That same week, Record World labelled the song as "another Simon masterpiece" that was "one of many potential single smashes" on his There Goes Rhymin' Simon album.

+The lyrics of the song on There Goes Rhymin' Simon differed from those on The Concert in Central Park (1982) and Paul Simon's Concert in the Park, August 15, 1991 albums.
+The lyrics of the original album version were, "everything looks worse in black and white" but, on the live albums, Simon sang "everything looks better in black and white".
 Simon said, "I can't remember which way I originally wrote it – 'better' or 'worse' – but I always change it....
-'Kodachrome' was a song that was originally called 'Goin' Home.'"
+'Kodachrome' was a song that was originally called 'Goin' Home.'"Record World called it "another Simon masterpiece" and said that "perfect fare for springtime-summer radio will be hummed and whistled by millions".

 Development

 In an interview conducted in November 2008, Simon said that what he had in mind when writing the song was to call it "Going Home".
-However, finding this would have been "too conventional", he came up with "Kodachrome", because of its similar sound and larger innovative potential.
-He also refers to its first line as the "most interesting" part of the song.
+However, finding that would have been "too conventional", he came up with "Kodachrome", because of its similar sound and larger innovative potential.
+He also referred to its first line as the "most interesting" part of the song.
+That first line is: "When I think back on all the crap I learned in high school/It's a wonder I can think at all".

 Chart performance

-Four weeks after its debut on the Hot 100, the song moved to No. 9, sandwiched ahead of "Tie a Yellow Ribbon Round the Ole Oak Tree" by Dawn featuring Tony Orlando and behind May 19, 1973, Hot 100 top debut (No. 59) "Give Me Love (Give Me Peace on Earth)" by George Harrison.
+Four weeks after its debut on the Hot 100, the song moved to No. 9, sandwiched ahead of "Tie a Yellow Ribbon Round the Ole Oak Tree" by Dawn featuring Tony Orlando, and behind May 19, 1973, Hot 100 top debut (No. 59) "Give Me Love (Give Me Peace on Earth)" by George Harrison.

-Two weeks later "Kodachrome" peaked at No. 2 on the Billboard Hot 100, behind "Will It Go Round in Circles" by Billy Preston.
-It peaked at No. 2 the Billboard adult contemporary chart, as well.
+Two weeks later, "Kodachrome" peaked at No. 2 on the Billboard Hot 100, behind "Will It Go Round in Circles" by Billy Preston.
+It peaked at No. 2 the Billboard adult contemporary chart as well.
 In the United Kingdom, the song was marketed as the B-side to "Take Me to the Mardi Gras" (CBS 1578).
-The song was banned by the BBC and also by the Federation of (Australian) Radio Broadcasters.
+The song was banned by both the BBC and the Federation of Australian Radio Broadcasters, due to its trademarked title.